Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 Oracle on Azure (BYOL):

 Microsoft Azure is also an Oracle-authorized cloud environment.
-Running Oracle databases or middleware on Azure virtual machines requires Bring Your Own License.
-There is no license-included Oracle database service on Azure since Oracle does not offer an equivalent to RDS.
+Running Oracle databases or middleware on Azure virtual machines requires a Bring Your Own License (BYOL) approach.
+There is no Oracle database service included with a license on Azure, as Oracle does not offer an equivalent to RDS.

 Essentially, using Oracle on Azure is similar to using it on your own virtualized datacenter: you deploy an Azure VM (from either a generic OS image or an Oracle-provided VM image from the Azure Marketplace) and install Oracle software, then register your usage against your existing Oracle licenses.